casualcore/casual/middleware/configuration/documentation/domain.operation.md

 ### log

 The path of the distributed transactions log file.
-When a distributed transaction reaches prepare, this state is persistently stored, before the actual commit stage.
+When a distributed transaction reaches prepare, this state is persistent stored, before the actual commit stage.

 if `:memory:` is used, the log is non-persistent.